TheoDgb/URLCustomDiscs/README.md

 <br>

 ### Description
-This plugin (+ resource pack) allows you to create and play custom discs from YouTube URLs on your server, directly in-game, without having to modify the resource pack files required to work.
+This plugin (+ resource pack) allows you to create and play custom music discs from YouTube URLs on your server, directly in-game, without having to modify the resource pack files required to work.
 The plugin supports Minecraft's spatial audio for music.
 You can also play it in stereo.

 Additionally, Vanilla commands such as `/playsound` and `/stopsound` work with the custom music, so you do not need to use a jukebox.